-B. Comprehension checks
+B. Concept (or comprehension) checks

-Each module will contain 2 comprehension checks.
-These checks are based on the materials in the module.
-You will then answer questions by taking a quiz in CANVAS.
+Each module will contain a series of short quizzes called concept checks.
+These checks are based on the materials in the module, and will be taken through Launchpad (see section D below).
 You will be graded based on number of questions answered correctly out of total number of questions on the quiz.
-You will have TWO chances to complete the quiz.
-Your final quiz grade will be the HIGHEST score from the two quiz submissions.
-The questions are pulled from a pool of questions, so your two attempts will not be identical.
+You will have ONE chance to complete the quiz.